 The Certina DS Podium Chronograph is the go-to watch for those men who wish to express masculinity.
 The timepiece is manly with a bold design that sees the knobby case combine perfectly with the details of a stopwatch feature.

-The case’s outer ring is occupied by the tachymeter for speed and distance measurements, while the stopwatch’s second hand on the main dial, along with two sub-dials, count the necessary seconds.
-The watch’s primary second hand is placed on one of the smaller circles.
+The case’s outer ring is occupied by the tachymeter for speed and distance measurements, while the stopwatch’s second hand on the main dial, along with two sub-dials, counts the necessary seconds.
+The watch’s primary second hand is placed on the bottom circle.

-The gold-toned numbers combine well with the overall black appeal, as does the brown leather strap.
+The red-toned numbers and tachymeter bezel combine well with the overall black appeal, as does the black rubber strap.
 You can expect the 42mm watch to be accurate as well due to the Swiss quartz movement ticking inside.

 Tissot Seastar 1000 Chrono

 Tissot Seastar 1000 Chrono combines the best attributes of fashion-oriented and tool watches into a complete Swiss semi-casual timepiece.

 The above-average 45.5mm case size, distinctive blue dial, and stainless steel band represent the fashion orientation.
 At the same time, the water-resistance up to 300m (1,000ft), unidirectional bezel, and luminous hands are proof of its ultimate functionality for water activities.

 This Seastar 1000 is also highly reliable, as you would expect from a brand like Tissot.
 Covered with a premium glass in wristwatches, the sapphire crystal, and equipped with highly accurate ETA quartz caliber, you can be sure of the qualities the watch provides.
 That’s also the reason we’ve listed it among the top affordable dive watches.